joehawkens/data-structures-tutorial/1-Queue.md

 # Apply what you've learned [Practice]:

 ### Scenario: You work for a phone company that plans on releasing a new Smartphone soon.
 They usually have enough supply to meet demand, however, due to the global semiconductor shortage they know they'll run out as soon as they release.
-Because of this, they've started a pre-order campaign so customers can sign up as shipments are re-supplied.
+Because of this, they've started a preorder campaign so customers can sign up as shipments are resupplied.
 ### However, the programmer that created the sign-up for shipments used a dictionary to order the data instead of a list.
-This makes the operations inefficient as a dictionary has a Big-O
+This makes the operations inefficient as a dictionary has a Big-O of O(n) for Insertion and Deletion, as opposed to O(1) for Queues (lists).

 ```